 Seasonal Food Truck, Activities, and Fitness Concessions

-Seattle Parks and Recreation (SPR) seeks unique and interesting business collaborations that promote and enhance parks through a shared commitment to healthy people, healthy environment and strong communities.
+Seattle Parks and Recreation (SPR) seeks unique and interesting business collaborations that promote and enhance parks through a shared commitment to healthy people, thriving environment and vibrant community.
 Opportunities vary, with some sites appropriate for carts, food trucks, and other self-contained businesses.
 Most locations do not have storage or electricity available.
 Small businesses, and Women and/or Minority Businesses (WMBE) are encouraged to submit proposals.
 Before submitting your request, review the FAQ, site desciptions and visit the park location.

 Concession permits are awarded through a competitive evaluation process called the Request for Proposal (RFP).
-RFP proposals must be received by SPR no later than 3 pm on March 2, 2023.
-As of January 5, 2023, concession locations have NOT been awarded.
+RFP proposals must be received by SPR no later than 3 pm on February 6, 2024.
 You can see the list of permitted vendors on the sidebar.

-The following park locations are still available for concessions beginning in May, 2023: Alki Beach Park, Bergen Place, Cal Anderson Park, Freeway Park (cart), Jefferson Park, Lake Union Park, Lincoln Park, Lowery C. "Pop" Mounger Pool, Matthews Beach Park, Madison Park, Magnuson Park, Mt.
-Baker Beach Park, Northacres Park, Pritchard Beach Park, Seward Park, Stan Sayres Park, Volunteer Park and Lower Woodland Park. *Pilot Programs: Alki Beach Park, Madrona Park Concession Stand and Golden Gardens Bathhouse Concession Stand.
-If you are interested, please complete and submit the application below.
-Applications will be reviewed, if space is available, on a first-come first-served basis.
+The following park locations are available for concessions as of December 6, 2023: Alki Beach Park #1, Alki Beach Park #2, Bergen Place, Cal Anderson Park, Carkeek Park, Freeway Park (cart), Jefferson Park, Lake Union Park, Lincoln Park, Lowery C. "Pop" Mounger Pool, Matthews Beach Park, Madison Park, Magnuson Park-Off-Leash Parking #1, Magnuson Park-Off-Leash Parking #2, Magnuson Park - Kite Hill Parking, Mt.
+Baker Beach Park, Northacres Park, Pritchard Beach Park, Seward Park, Stan Sayres Park, Volunteer Park, Lower Woodland Park, and Gas Works Park.
+If you are interested, please complete and submit the application below no later than 3 pm on February 6, 2024.
+Applications recieved after the deadline will be reviewed after the RFP process has been completed and on a first-come first-served basis if the vending location is available.

 Review the FAQ below for information about operating a seasonal concession business in a City of Seattle Park.